selkies-project/selkies-gstreamer/docs/component.md

 For the most recent unreleased commit, download from the [GitHub Actions Workflow Runs](https://github.com/selkies-project/selkies-gstreamer/actions) `Build & publish all images` **`gst-web_linux-amd64`** Build Artifact (under `Artifacts (Produced during runtime)`) for each commit from the `main` branch.

-Alternatively, install the web interface components to the container image (DO NOT change the platform in non-`x86_64` architectures, install [binfmt](https://github.com/tonistiigi/binfmt) instead, and change `main` with `latest` for the latest release instead of commit):
+Alternatively, install the web interface components to the container image (DO NOT change the platform in non-`x86_64` architectures, install [binfmt](https://github.com/tonistiigi/binfmt) instead, and change `main` with `latest` for the latest stable release):

 ```bash
 docker create --platform="linux/amd64" --name gst-web ghcr.io/selkies-project/selkies-gstreamer/gst-web:main